 To say we are unprepared for this development is an understatement.
 Urban case studies are usually treated as colourful curios in major climate reports.
 They are placed as dedicated boxed sections that make interesting, if anecdotal reading – such as “How did London’s congestion charge reduce emissions?” and “How does Manizales manage disaster risks?”.

-But treating city case studies in this way brings a risk that we are not learning about why cities succeed or fail in mitigating climate change.
-There have been no systematic attempts to map out the existing work.
+But treating case studies in this anecdotal way suggests we are not really learning about why cities succeed or fail in mitigating climate change.
+There have been no systematic attempts to map out the existing work, let alone synthesize it.
 We are generating hundreds of new case studies per month without even knowing what exists.

 In our study, we used computer-assisted methods to quickly read and identify articles that mention climate change mitigation in cities.
-We built a database of studies that can be searched, compared and reviewed – and then assessed for biases in the types of cities and topics that we research.
+We built a database of studies that can be searched, compared and reviewed – and then assessed it for biases in the types of cities and topics that are commonly researched.

 Large and wealthy cities get all the attention